blbadger/blbadger.github.io/neural-networks.md

 ### Convolutions Explained

 A convolution (in the context of image processing) is a function in which a pixel's value is added to that of its neighbors according to some given weight.
-The weights are called the kernal or filter, and are usually denoted as $\omega$ Arguably the simplest example is the uniform kernal, which in 3x3 is as follows:
+The set of weights are called the kernal or filter, and are usually denoted as $\omega$.
+Arguably the simplest example is the uniform kernal, which in 3x3 is as follows:

 $$
 \omega =